telerik/maui-docs/controls/collectionview/empty-template.md

 * `EmptyContentTemplate`(`DataTemplate`)&mdash;Defines the content of the view which is shown when in the view has no items.

 * `EmptyContentDisplayMode`&mdash;Defines the modes for displaying empty content.
-The property have two modes:
+The property has two modes:
        - `ItemsSourceNull`&mdash;Displays the empty content view only when the `ItemsSource` is null.
-       - `ItemsSourceNullOrEmpty`&mdash;Displays the empty content view when `ItemsSource` is null or when the source is empty(has zero items).
+       - `ItemsSourceNullOrEmpty`&mdash;Displays the empty content view when `ItemsSource` is null or when the source is empty (has zero items).

 ## Example: Defining the EmptyTemplate in the CollectionView